jovotech/jovo-framework/docs/03_app-logic/02_data/README.md

 ### inputMap

-Similar to [`intentMap`](https://github.com/jovotech/jovo-framework-nodejs/tree/master/docs/03_app-logic/routing/#intentmap), there are cases where it might be valuable (due to naming conventions on different platforms or built-in input types) to map different input entities to one defined Jovo inputName.
-You can add this to the [configuration section](./#jovo-app-structure) of your voice app:
+Similar to [`intentMap`](https://github.com/jovotech/jovo-framework-nodejs/tree/master/docs/03_app-logic/routing/#intentmap), there are cases where it might be valuable (due to naming conventions on different platforms or built-in input types) to map different input entities to one defined Jovo `inputName`.
+You can add this to the configuration section of your voice app:

 ```javascript
 // Create above webhook.post (webhook) or exports.handler (Lambda)